-Counselor does not publish advertorials or articles that are geared toward promotional pitches of companies, treatment centers, pharmaceutical or other products.
+Counselor does not publish advertorials or articles that are geared toward promotional pitches of companies, treatment centers, pharmaceuticals, or other products.

 3. Manuscript Style

-Manuscripts for Counselor should follow the American Psychological Association (APA) style, as outlined in the latest edition of the Publication Manual of the American Psychological Association.
+Manuscripts for Counselor should follow the Chicago Manual of Style, as outlined in the latest edition of the Publication Manual of the University of Chicago Press.
 For more information on this, click here.

 Spelling, grammar, and punctuation.
-Authors are responsible for preparing manuscript copy that is clearly written with minimal errors of spelling, grammar or punctuation.
-The editor is not responsible for correcting errors of spelling and grammar.
-Authors should check their submission for the following common errors:
+Authors are responsible for preparing manuscript copy that is clearly written with minimal errors of spelling, grammar, or punctuation.
+The editor is not responsible for correcting errors in spelling and grammar.
+Authors should check their submissions for the following common errors:

 Information consistency.
 Authors should check the accuracy of all arithmetic calculations, statistics, numerical data, text citations, and references.
 Submissions need to be consistent in the use of abbreviations, terminology, and citing references from one part of the manuscript to another.
 Inconsistencies must be avoided.

 References.
-References should be formatted according to APA style and placed in alphabetical order.
+References should be formatted according to Chicago Manual of Style and placed in alphabetical order.
 Titles of books and journals should be italicized.

 Footnotes.
 The use of footnotes within the text is strongly discouraged.
 Submissions containing footnotes will be returned and authors will be asked to provide APA style references and in-text citations.